mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 Upon completion, the application with a name "MNISTDigitLearner" can be run by selecting it from the "APPS" dropdown menu.

+You can also run the app programatically from a script by doing:

+>> matlab.apputil.run('MNISTDigitLearner');

 ## Screenshots

 ![PickDigits](./images/PickDigits.png)